 - A short drive south is Waterton Lakes National Park, with a reputation as one of the most stunningly beautiful parks in North America.

 Kananaskis Country, Alberta

-- Offers huge range of outdoor activities, including skiing, mountain biking, hiking and skiing.
+- Offers a huge range of outdoor activities, including skiing, mountain biking, hiking, and skiing.